 The aim of the Abolition Society was to abolish British involvement in the slave trade, rather than attempt to end slavery altogether.
 They did this by raising awareness of the barbaric practices involved in the trade.

 Thomas Clarkson, the founder of the Abolition Society, began the fight by collecting as much evidence against slavery as possible.
 He visited the Liverpool and Bristol docks and took statements from the crew members of slave ships.
-Clarkson also collected equipment used on board, including iron hand and leg shackles and branding irons.
-He also took measurements of the ship's holds where as many as 700 slaves were kept chained together, often so tightly that they were unable to turn around during the 6-8 week journey.
+Clarkson also collected equipment used on board, including metal hand and leg shackles and branding irons.
+He also took measurements of the ship's holds where as many as 700 captured people were kept chained together, often so tightly that they were unable to turn around during the six to eight week journey.

 Largely down to the wealth of evidence and knowledge supplied by Clarkson, Wilberforce was so well informed on the subject of slavery that he was able to give his three-hour Abolition Bill speech to members of the House of Commons in 1789.
 Wilberforce used his speech to 'paint a word picture' of the horrors of the slave trade and in particular of the Middle Passage.
 He made sure not to directly attack his political opponents who were in favour of keeping the slave trade, but appealed to their consciences instead.

 Following Wilberforce's speech, The House of Commons was undecided and adjourned the debate.
 During this time war broke out with France, and the French Revolution took place.
 Political attention was diverted away from the abolition of the slave trade, but Wilberforce and the abolitionists didn't give up their cause.
 They simply carried on gathering evidence and campaigning.